 Client-side properties and any remote LINQ provider

-David Fowler on the ASP.NET team and I have been bouncing ideas about on how to solve an annoyance using LINQ:
+David Fowler on the ASP.NET team and I have been bouncing ideas about how to solve an annoyance using LINQ:

-If you write properties on the client you can’t use them in remote LINQ operations.
+If you write properties on the client, you can’t use them in remote LINQ operations.

 Before example